A vehicle's brakes are one of its most important safety features,

 Anti-Lock Brake System

-Anti-lock Brake Systems (ABS) ensure that the wheels don't stop rotating during braking, preventing the car from skidding and offering greater control.
-If your ABS light comes on, visit Vanderlely's Auto Powertrain & Speed Parts LLC where we will be happy to diagnose and fix the problem.
+The Anti-lock Brake System (ABS) ensures your wheels keep rotating during braking, preventing skidding and providing better control.
+If your ABS light illuminates, visit Vanderlely's Auto Powertrain & Speed Parts LLC for a diagnosis and professional repair.

 Brake Fluid Flushes

-Brake fluid will absorb water from the air over time, causing the brake system to become less effective and the fluid to become corrosive, possibly damaging the system.
-It is important to perform a brake fluid flush regularly to ensure that your vehicle is using fresh fluid.
-Talk to our technicians at Vanderlely's Auto Powertrain & Speed Parts LLC about when it's time for a brake fluid flush.
+Brake fluid can absorb moisture from the air over time, diminishing brake effectiveness and becoming corrosive, potentially harming the system.
+Regular brake fluid flushes are vital to ensure fresh fluid usage in your vehicle.
+Consult our technicians at Vanderlely's Auto Powertrain & Speed Parts LLC to determine the right time for a brake fluid flush.

 Brake Pad & Shoe Replacement

-In a disc brake system, rotors are attached to your vehicle's wheels.
-When the brake pads grip the rotor, they bring both the rotor and wheels to a stop.
-However, the friction causes grooves and cracks to appear over time.
-Resurfacing brings the rotor back to a "like-new" condition, reducing squealing and wobbling.
-Vanderlely's Auto Powertrain & Speed Parts LLC will give your rotors a thorough inspection and recommend your best course of action.
+In a disc brake system, rotors attach to your vehicle's wheels.
+The friction with brake pads over time creates grooves and cracks.
+The process of resurfacing restores rotors to a "like-new" condition, reducing noise and wobbling.
+At Vanderlely's Auto Powertrain & Speed Parts LLC, we inspect your rotors thoroughly and recommend the best course of action.

 My truck needed front brakes and rotors for inspection.
 Kevin did the work and even took the time to show me why the parts failed.
 My brakes are working better than they have in some time.
 Thanks Kevin for your thorough work doing a great job on my brakes!!
 It must be 25-30 years that I have been taking my vehicles to Vanderlely's.
 I have always received the same great service with the job done right the first time.
 The whole team there really cares about great service and getting it right.
 I highly recommend this shop!Lee Powers